geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 First, I group all ops into blocks.
 And then I stack blocks on top of each other based on what has to go inside a loop and what can't go in an if and what has to go in an if.
 It's this two-stage algorithm that first puts all the ops into blocks and then stacks all the blocks together into one long list.
-And each of those individual toposorts can be completely...
+And each of those individual toposorts can be completely..
 Well, the inside the block one can be completely arbitrary.
 The stacking the blocks have a few rules.
 But yeah, so I think this opens the door for sensible,